 - In a medium saucepan, add butter, white chocolate, sugars and water.
 Place on low heat, stirring until butter has melted and mixture is smooth.
 Set aside for a few minutes to cool slightly.

 - Add eggs and vanilla to cooled white chocolate mixture and stir until combined.
-Add flour and baking powder and stir until combined – don’t worry if the batter is a little lumpy.
+Add flour, baking powder and salt and stir until combined – don’t worry if the batter is a little lumpy.